The Wyoming annual report is your business's yearly check-in with the state, confirming your current information.

 When filing your Wyoming annual report, you'll need to provide:

-Additionally, you may need to provide financial information to calculate your license tax, which is based on your business's assets located and employed in Wyoming.
+Additionally, you will need to provide financial information to calculate your license tax, which is based on your business's assets located and employed in Wyoming.

 The due date for your Wyoming annual report depends on your business structure and initial registration date: